jasonsnare/Thesis/README.md

 The purpose of this app is to predict the spread and over/under of any given NBA game using neural networks.
-The neural net models were built with Keras and the UI is deployed to microweb framework Flask.
+The neural net models were built with Keras and the UI is deployed with microweb framework Flask.

 Running for first time run the following terminal commands:
 1) pip install pip3